The Best Luaus in Oahu (& Which Ones I Avoid)

 Super Ambassador Luau Package: $243/adult ($195/child) gets you a private guided tour through the 6 island villages including a reserved canoe ride PLUS the Ali’i Luau (luau buffet and dinner entertainment) AND premium seating at the Ha: Breath of Life show.

-It’s nice that there’s so many options, but it’s also a little overwhelming.
+It’s nice that there are so many options, but it’s also a little overwhelming.
 My recommendation is to go with the Ali’i Luau Package.
 It’s a FULL day (basically 9 hours) of entertainment.
 I don’t think the Super Ambassador package is necessary unless you just really like private tours, and if you’re going to stick around for Ha: Breath of Life (you should!) you might as well do the full luau (instead of just the Gateway buffet).
 And if you’re coming out to the PCC to do the villages, it just makes sense to also do their luau instead of doing a different luau.

 You can also add on transportation from Waikiki for an additional fee.

 What’s Good: It’s actually a pretty good value for the money considering the time.
 It’s almost 9 hours of entertainment if you show up when it opens (most luaus last about 4 hours).
 It truly is a world class operation for educating about Polynesian culture in a fun and hands-on way.
 If you like Disney (theming, attention to detail, family friendly, well crafted experiences), you’ll like this place.
+It is 100% the most authentic way that I’ve seen Polynesian culture expressed and presented in Hawaii.

 What’s Not So Good: The #1 complaint about this luau is that there’s no alcohol.
 The PCC is owned and operated by the Mormons and they choose not to serve alcohol.
 That’s not a dealbreaker for me (mostly because the drinks served at most luaus truly leave a lot to be desired), but I know it is for some.
 It’s also a pricier option if you just want a luau and you’re not interested in experiencing the 6 island villages.
+Also, it’s about an hour and 15 minute drive from Waikiki to Laie and during the day it’s a SPECTACULAR drive (seriously not to be missed, one of my island must dos), but driving back in the dark after a long day is a drag.

 You can book tickets for the Polynesian Cultural Center here.